labrosb/full-stack-search/README.md

 **Backend:**
 - Make the server more robust: Implement a MongoDB reconnect mechanism.
-- Add security mechanisms, particularly protecting against dangerous inputs, by using third-party libraries.
+- Add security mechanisms, particularly protecting against dangerous inputs, using third-party libraries.

 **Frontend:**
 - Implement a global state to store data for hotels, cities, and countries that are clicked in the search.
-This will prevent the need for additional queries to retrieve them in the respecrive pages when navigating directly from the search page.
+The global state would prevent additional queries to retrieve them in the respecrive pages when navigating directly from the search page.
 - The `AccommodationSearchPage` component can be broken down into smaller components to follow React best practices for modularity, improving readability, reusability, and maintainability.

 ### Write-up : Considerations
-Due to the lack of unique identifiers in the hotels and cities datasets, I used MongoDB's `_id` for searching for a specific hotel or city.
+Due to lack of unique identifiers in the hotels and cities datasets, I used MongoDB's `_id` for searching for a specific hotel or city.
 This could be problematic if the server restarts, as the `_id` values will change, and the links with the previous IDs will no longer be accessible.

 ### Write-up : Dataset Observations

 **Hotels:**
 - The naming conventions could be improved.
 Some keys use snake_case while others do not.
 It would be best if all keys followed the same pattern, preferably **not camelCase**, to avoid confusion and potential mistakes, as well as to prevent the need to map the response to a front-end-friendly format.

 - The `chain_name` contains both "No chain" values and empty strings (`''`).
 It would be better if these were normalized to a common pattern.
-In this case, empty values are preferred because "No chain" would also need explicit handling for certain cases (e.g., a search term containing "No chain" would return hotels labeled as such).
+Empty values are preferred because "No chain" would need explicit handling for certain cases (e.g., a search term containing "No chain" would return hotels labeled as such).

 - The `state` field sometimes refers to an actual state (e.g., in the US), while in other cases it refers to a district or the city itself, and at times it is empty.
-This inconsistency could lead to logical errors if the data is used for logic involving state-related operations.
+This inconsistency could lead to logical errors.

 - I noticed a `zip code` value as `zipcode: '                    '`.
 If such values aren't handled explicitly, they could lead to bugs.

-- The `addressline2` field is mostly empty.
-It may be better to include this key only when there is a value present.
+- The `addressline2` value is mostly empty.
+It may be better to include the key only when there is a value present.

-- The `country` field could be excluded since it exists in the `countries` dataset and could be joined using `countryisocode`.
+- The `country` value could be excluded since it exists in the `countries` dataset and could be joined using `countryisocode`.

 **Cities:**
-- It may be beneficial to include a unique identifier, like an ISO code for cities or some ID, for consistency and to avoid duplicates.
+- It would be beneficial to include a unique identifier, like an ISO code for cities or some ID, for consistency and to avoid duplicates.

 **Countries:**
 - It would be more consistent if the `country` key were renamed to `name`, aligning it with the pattern used for `cities`.